 My attraction to the Catholic Church was fortified by the courageous resistance against war by a number of American priests, nuns, and monks (like Thomas Merton), especially the Jesuit Daniel Berrigan and his brother Philip.

-For me Christian faith, however important it is for the inner spirit and personal relations, has always meant as well an engagement with real life and the real world.
-I have stated publicly at the university that right now the real world is facing three major crises: the environmental crisis, the permanent state of war, and devastating worldwide poverty.
+More recently, Pope Francis' remarkable 2015 encyclical Laudato si: On Care for our Common Home is in my view an enlightening synthesis of the environmental emergency, its links to capitalism, and Christian responsibility in dealing with the crisis.
+Christian faith, however important it is for the inner spirit and personal relations, has always for me meant as well an engagement with life in society and the real world.
+I have stated in a public talk at the university that right now the real world is facing three major crises: the environmental crisis, the permanent state of war, and devastating worldwide poverty.
 My personal faith engagement thus means -- even if, remembering what I read in Karl Rahner years ago, I do not necessarily announce my faith motivation -- at least partly, responding to these human crises.

 St. Paul has emphasized the many different gifts and contributions of Christians, and I do not of course believe that the kind of engagement I am speaking of here is necessary for every Christian, just as I would never say that my particular understanding of the Gospel message is more complete or more important than those of others.
 I am speaking only of my own path.
 On the contrary, the engagement of many others seems much more important than my own.